Abdou86/website/readme.txt

 About WASOG LLC

 WASOG LLC is a dynamic company based in Algiers, Algeria, specializing in a variety of industries including import-export, agriculture, and distribution.
 We provide premium-quality livestock fooder, livestock, including Boran cattle, and we are committed to upholding the highest international health standards.
-Additionally, we focus on providing innovative solutions such as glow-in-the-dark stones, and we aim to become a trusted supplier for global companies in Ariba SAP Business Network supplier.
+Additionally, we focus on providing innovative solutions such as glow-in-the-dark stones, and we aim to become a trusted supplier for global companies in SAP Business Network supplier.

 Company Details: